Libraries for Everyone

 "We are committed to providing services for everyone without discrimination on any grounds.
 We respect and value individuals and communities supporting learning and development opportunities for people of all ages and all abilities.
 We seek to promote equality and diversity throughout all our services."
 (Dublin City Libraries Equality Statement).

-It is our aim to make branch libraries accessible and welcoming for everyone.
-If a branch library is wheelchair accessible we state this on the branch webpage and on library leaflets.
+It is our aim to make libraries accessible and welcoming for everyone.
+If a library is wheelchair accessible we state this on the library webpage and on library leaflets.
 Please contact your local library for more details and local information.

 If you have a disability, if English is not your first language or you find it hard to read, assistive technologies can help.